MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage.md

 |Organizational account||√|

 >[!Note]
->For the Azure Blob Storage connection of Dataflow Gen2, go to this article.
+>For the Azure Blob Storage connection of Dataflow Gen2, go to [Connect to Azure Blob Storage in dataflows](./connector-azure-blob-storage-dataflows.md).

 ## Prerequisites